AhMaD36789/Reading-Notes/Pre Work/Exception Handling.md

 now for the interesting part the catch. if something goes wrong the error will be caught a new variable named ex will be defined with a class of Exception and the error message will be printed

+## CATASTROPHIC FAILURES OF THE PAST

+### Ariane 5

+A data conversion from 64-bit floating-point value to 16-bit signed integer value to be stored in a variable representing horizontal bias caused a processor trap (operand error) because the floating-point value was too large to be represented by a 16-bit signed integer.

+### Therac-25

+Two software faults were to blame.
+One, when the operator incorrectly selected X-ray mode before quickly changing to electron mode, which allowed the electron beam to be set for X-ray mode without the X-ray target being in place.
+A second fault allowed the electron beam to activate during field-light mode, during which no beam scanner was active or target was in place.

+The high-current electron beam struck the patients with approximately 100 times the intended dose of radiation, and over a narrower area, delivering a potentially lethal dose of beta radiation.